carbon-language/carbon-lang/docs/design/generics/details.md

 parameter and return type [is legal](#must-be-legal-type-argument-constraints).

-**Note:** These implied constraints affect the _requirements_ of a generic type parameter, but not its _unqualified member names_.
+**Note:** These implied constraints affect the _requirements_ of a generic type parameter, but not its _member names_.
 This way you can always look at the declaration to see how name resolution works, without having to look up the definitions of everything it is used as an argument to.

 **Limitation:** To limit readability concerns and ambiguity, this feature is limited to a single signature.
 Consider this interface declaration: